alexeygrigorev/mlwiki.org/index.php/Chi-Squared_Goodness_of_Fit_Test.md

 ---
-title: "Chi-Squared Goodness of Fit Test"
 layout: default
 permalink: /index.php/Chi-Squared_Goodness_of_Fit_Test
+tags:
+- r
+- statistical-tests
+- statistics
+title: Chi-Squared Goodness of Fit Test
 ---

-# Chi-Squared Goodness of Fit Test

 ## Chi-Squared Goodness of Fit Test
 This is one of [$\chi^2$ tests](Chi-Squared_Tests)
 - one-way table tests - for testing [Frequency Tables](Frequency_Tables), this one